Professor; Astronomy Department Chair

-Personal Webpage: http://people.bu.edu/clemens/
+Personal Website: http://people.bu.edu/clemens/

 Professor Dan Clemens investigates the nature of star formation and the structure of the Milky Way galaxy using ground and space-based observatories at millimeter, infrared, and optical wavelengths.
-He is also an instrumentalist, having recently built Mimir, a multi-function near-infrared imager, spectrometer, and polarimeter for the Perkins telescope in Flagstaff, Arizona.
-With Mimir, he and his students are conducting a large-scale survey of the magnetic field of the Milky Way called GPIPS, an acronym for the Galactic Plane Infrared Polarization Survey.
+He is also an instrumentalist, having built Mimir, a multi-function near-infrared imager, spectrometer, and polarimeter for the Perkins telescope in Flagstaff, Arizona.
+With Mimir, he and his students conducted a large-scale survey of the magnetic field of the Milky Way called GPIPS, an acronym for the Galactic Plane Infrared Polarization Survey.
 He was a member of the team that conducted the Galactic Ring Survey (GRS) using the 14 meter Five College Radio Astronomy Observatory, under the direction of Professor Jackson.
-Clemens also led the Boston University component of the GLIMPSE Legacyclass survey of the Milky Way’s disk, conducted by the Spitzer Space Telescope.
+Clemens also led the Boston University component of the GLIMPSE Legacy class survey of the Milky Way’s disk, conducted by the Spitzer Space Telescope.